Written and published on 8 February 2019

 Previously titled: Notice: On Honoring the Wishes of the Terminally Ill

 The impetus for this story was an astral story that was circulating through the noosphere while I was living in Colorado in 2015.
-Whether this story had to do with Colorado, or with some other part of the United States, or whether it might have had to do with movies or television shows that were being viewed at that time, I do not know.
+Whether this story had to do with Colorado, or whether it might have had to do with movies or television shows that were being viewed at that time, I do not know.

 The astral story had to do with a middle-aged woman and a male accomplice who were euthanizing elderly men with memory problems in a rest home, or maybe in various rest homes.
 In this hypothetical story, family members of these elderly men were presented with a cost analysis comparing the cost of caring for the men in the rest home for a few more years, compared to the cost of euthanasia.